Welcome

 This pioneering research project began in 2019 and is the result of the hard work of many individuals mentioned on the About page.
 For mountain heights, col elevations and summit and col locations we consulted every reliable source we could find, including traditional topographic maps, GPS readings, satellite data from digital elevation models (DEMs), the database created by Andrew Kirmse, publicly available previous research both online and offline including the list of the Ultra-prominent peaks, online map layers such as OpenTerrainMap (OTM), ArcGIS and Google Maps terrain view.
 Data quality varies greatly between different regions of the world and there will inevitably be many future updates.

 Data is now available to view on regional pages, with mountains listed in order of prominence.
 Free downloads of the database are available here.
-The official paperback publication, The Relative Mountains of Earth: The Ribus, will be available from November 27th 2024 via Pedantic Press.
+The official paperback publication, The Relative Mountains of Earth: The Ribus, is available from November 27th 2024 via Pedantic Press.
 Media organizations are welcome to get in touch with custodian of the Ribus list Daniel Quinn via dan@gunung.org